omerozk/swift-style-guide/README.markdown

 Avoid block comments inline with code, as the code should be as self-documenting as possible. *Exception: This does not apply to those comments used to generate documentation.*

+### Localizable.string

+Categories keys by Controller Or WS or group. by adding a commented header for each.
+//  MainVC
+//  WSUser ...
+//  Errors
+//  Gloabl

+Naming of the keys:

+some example:
+Controller name + shorten ViewController to VC  +  description + type of UI element (if exist) "Main" + "VC" + "_merchant_info" + "_label" -> MainVC_merchant_info_label

+for global value like (ok, accept, refuse, cancel, ...)
+Those keys can be used
+global_accept
+global_cancel

+### Folder

+A group is always linked to a folder

+Some Main Folders :
+Model -> for models
+WSManager -> for Api, request files (WSUser, WSMerchant, WS...)
+Controller -> Controllers organized in sub-folders per group of feature (example: feature Authentication with Login, Subscribe, ForgetPassword + a storyboard + can include a cell/view folder)
+Extension -> extensions
+Utils -> some usefull class
+Ressources -> fonts, Images.xcassets, Localizable.strings

+### Storyboard

+One storyboard per feature
+example : feature Authentication with controller Login, Subscribe, ForgetPassword and a storyboard

 ## Classes and Structures